It Requires Getting Lost at Castlefield Gallery

 Book now

-Castlefield Gallery presents a meeting of meeting of international artists and local contemporary creatives – an exhibition resulting of a unique partnership between the Roberts Institute of Art (RIA), Venture Arts and Castlefield Gallery.
+Castlefield Gallery presents a meeting of international artists and local contemporary creatives – an exhibition resulting from a unique partnership between the Roberts Institute of Art (RIA), Venture Arts and Castlefield Gallery.

 In the exhibition, North-based artists Gregory Herbert, Malik Jama and Jocelyn McGregor are responding to the work of Magdalena Abakanowicz, Noemie Goudal, Pierre Huyghe, Leon Kossoff, and Wolfgang Tillmans.
 They are working together, creating new paths in their respective practices and developing new ways of thinking, in response to each other and the collections they’ve been accessing.